 Around 6 Weeks Before You Go

-- You need to start preparing around 6 weeks before you’re due to go, in order to have enough time to do everything that you need to do.
+You need to start preparing around 6 weeks before you’re due to go, in order to have enough time to do everything that needs to get done.
 One of the best moving tips is to make something called a ‘master list’ of everything you need to do, and keep it with you so you can write down notes.
-This list will help you a lot, but it may not apply to every situation.
+While our list will help you a lot, it may not apply to every situation.
 You may need to add things for your own personal situation.
-Include things like sending ‘change of address’ forms, cancelling your papers, and finding storage.
+Include things like sending ‘change of address’ forms, cancelling your newspapers, and finding storage.
 Arrange these things as soon as possible.
+Especially storage units.
+They have become very difficult to find.

-- Take the time to clean out your cupboards and storage areas.
-Make sure you do everything, from toy chests to shelves.
+Take the time to clean out your cupboards and storage areas.
+This includes everywhere you store things, from toy chests to shelves to those knick knack areas.
 You can divide these things into groups to make it easier for you.
-Make a pile of things you don’t want anymore, things you’re going to recycle, things you’ll giveaway, and things you’re going to take with you to your next home.
+Make a pile of things you don’t want anymore, things you’re going to recycle or sell, things you’ll giveaway, and things you’re going to take with you to your next home.

-- If you have plenty of things you want to sell or give away, begin to do this now to make sure everything’s gone by your moving day.
+If you have lots of things you want to sell or give away, start doing this now to make sure everything’s gone by moving day.
 If it’s taking ages to sell certain things, then cut your losses and give them to charity.
+You can almost always take a tax deduction for larger or more valuable items.

-Set up an insurance policy for your new home and cancel your current one.
+Don’t forget to set up an insurance policy for your new home and schedule your current one to end.

-Register your kids at their new school after doing research to make sure you’ve found the right school.
+Register your kids at their new school.
+Of course, this is after doing research to make sure you’ve found the right school.
+Much of this research should have been done during the house hunting process.

-You can search for moving companies to help you transport your things now.
-Get quotes from local movers and see who will offer you the best deal.
 If you can visit your new home and make note of things that the movers might need to know about, like a winding staircase for example, this would be a great help.
-Your movers may also have moving tips for you.
+Your movers may also have great moving tips for you.

 Around 3 Weeks Before You Move